mckenziefiege/book_club_frontend/README.md

 # Novel Finds Frontend

-Novel Finds is an app designed to keep track of what you're reading and to join book clubs in you're area.
+Novel Finds is an app designed to keep track of what you're reading and to join book clubs in your area.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).